| | Rick Kretschmer's License Plate Archives

 registrations are permanent, and so, desipite the sticker well in the upper left corner, expiration stickers are

+not used on these plates.
 In mid-year 2013, newly-issued antique vehicle plates were revised to replace the graphic

 image of the Oldsmobile with the words PA Antique Historic Vehicle stacked one above